Skip to Primary Content

 What is a veterinary Criticalist?

-What diseases does the Critical Care service treat?
+What conditions does the Critical Care service manage?

 • Abdominal infection (peritonitis)